 - Member-owned clubs prioritize the experience of their members, not profit margins or upsell pressure.

-- Access to complementary amenities, including trails, pools, and spa services, creates a wellness approach that commercial gyms cannot replicate.
+- Access to trails, pools, racquet sports, and spa services creates a wellness approach that commercial gyms cannot replicate.

 - Community relationships formed inside a country club fitness center tend to be more lasting and genuine than those at a big-box gym.